Devon County Councillor locality budgets

-Each of the 62 Devon County Councillors has a Locality Budget Fund of £10,000 that they can use to respond to local needs over the period to 31 March 2016.
+Each County Councillor has a locality budget fund of £10,000 that they can use to respond to local needs in any financial period (April to March).
 Councillors can, if they wish, make grants to support projects or activities that benefit the communities they represent.

-Locality Budget funding adds value to projects that are beneficial to local communities, and help meet the Council’s strategic objectives as described in the Council’s Better Together 2014-2020 plan.
+Locality budget funding adds value to projects that are beneficial to local communities, and help meet the Council’s strategic objectives as described in the Council’s Better Together 2014-2020 plan.
 Projects are diverse and reflect the needs of local communities.
-Projects should include some other financial contribution(s) and/or local support.
+All projects should include some other financial contribution(s) and/or local support.

-Each Councillor will make their own decision on which applications they wish to support provided that:
+Each Councillor will normally make their own decision on which applications they wish to support, the only exception would be where the Councillor may have a conflict of interest and the decision will have to be approved by an Officer provided that:

 - the grant is not used to benefit individuals or private businesses

 You can find details of the grants which Councillors have already made from their locality budget fund by viewing their individual profile pages.

 To discuss a locality budget fund application, you should contact your local County Councillor in the first instance.

 You can also view a map of each of the Council’s electoral divisions.
 If your County Councillor wishes to support your application, you must complete Part A of the Locality Budget application form, and ensure that the reverse side of the form is completed (Terms & Conditions) and then send it to the Councillor so that they can complete Part B.